CodeSmith92/EqSystemCosts/README.md

 * 06/10/2021
 > uploaded 'CoalCosts.py' which will calculate annualized operation costs for US coal plants (excluding combined heat and power plants)

+* 06/15/2021
+> re-uploaded 'CoalCosts.py' which splits the script into a series of functions

 ### TODO:
-> extract coal plant capacities (from EIA-860), from ijdb CoalPlants module

 > extract wind speed class data from ijbd powGen module (specifically, 'wind_class_generation.py')

-> clean code by creating necessary functions

-> upload finished 'RenewableCosts.py'
+> update/finish functions in 'RenewableCosts.py'

 ### Data Sources: